Toledo Public Schools Adult and Continuing Education

 Frequently Asked Questions about Toledo Public Schools Adult and Continuing Education

-How does Toledo Public Schools Adult and Continuing Education compare to other adult education programs in Ohio?
+How much does it cost to attend Toledo Public Schools Adult and Continuing Education?

 What is the graduation rate at Toledo Public Schools Adult and Continuing Education?